pkivolowitz/CSC3510-S-2020/projects/p5/README.md

 The uint32_t at address 0 contains the magic number because it is the first magic number in the ```MallocHeader``` in front of the first slab.

-The uint32_t at address 4 contains 0x120 because it is the first magic number in the ```MallocHeader``` in front of the first slab.
+The uint32_t at address 4 contains 0x120 because 288 bytes is the size of the first slab.

 The uint32_t at address 8 contains the magic number because it is the second magic number in the ```FreeListNode``` in front of the first slab.